+POLSC-005LS

-POLSC-005LS Introduction to American Government: Institutions and Ideals
+Introduction to American Government: Institutions and Ideals

-Advisory: Completion of ENGL 10S
+3 hours lecture Advisory: ENGL 10S

 A comprehensive introduction to the issues, institutions and ideals of American government, with special emphasis on the constitutions of the United States and the State of California.
 The historic development of national, state and local government since the seventeenth century will be emphasized.
 Special attention will be paid to the rights and obligations of citizenship and our heritage of social and ethnic diversity.
+This course fulfills the LMC General Education Requirement for Social Science, and partially fulfills the CSU American Institutions Requirement.
 SC